nolanwinsman/UndergradJobHuntHandbook/docs/resume.md

 I have had a lot of undergrads over the years ask me to review their resumes.
 While I think this is a fantastic idea, I had my upperclassmen read over my resume many times, one thing that I've noticed is not a single undergrad has asked to look at my resume.
 Maybe the arrogant side of me just wants to flex my resume, but I still think it's worthwhile to review other people's resumes.
 See what you like, what you don't like.
 Maybe you see something new.
 I previewed many of my upperclassmen's resumes back in my day.
 Not the most important advice but something worth considering.

-## Common Feedback I give on Resumes
+Another great place to look is [/r/resumes](https://www.reddit.com/r/resumes/)

-#### oomph
+## oomph

 I have seen a lot of decent to strong resumes that lack "oomph."
 The resume might be pretty good, but would it stand out in a stack of 100 resumes?

 I would thoroughly go through every single bullet point and rewrite it many times.
 Every word needs to be carefully picked with intention.
 Kinda like poetry.
 Starting every bullet point with an impactful action word is important.
+It really sucks fine tuning a resume this much but it can really help you stand out.

-Action words like...
+## Action Words

+Every bullet point needs to start with an action word.
+Try to pick strong action words like these below

 - Developed
 - Coordinated